wu-hongjun/macOS-Thinkpad-X1-Extreme/README.md

 #### PM981:
    * Recently, people on TonyMacX86 are having **issue with PM981**.
 PM981 is troublesome for Hackintosh and I am not using it for install.
 I'm using a Toshiba XG3.
 However, you can check out [zysuper's repo](https://github.com/zysuper/Thinkpad-X1-extreme-EFI/blob/master/readme.md) on ACPI files to make PM981 working.
 #### External Display:
-   * [Plugable USB3-6950-HDMI](https://www.amazon.com/Plugable-Ethernet-Supports-Displays-3840x2160/dp/B075HMWLJF/ref=sr_1_fkmrnull_1?keywords=Plugable+USB3-6950-HDMI&qid=1555380658&s=gateway&sr=8-1-fkmrnull): Inspired by this [issue](https://github.com/Errrneist/Hackintosh-Thinkpad-X1-Extreme/issues/13) I bought an adapter and was able to achieve 4K60P via USB3.0 and HDMI2.0.
+   * [Plugable USB3-6950-HDMI](https://www.amazon.com/Plugable-Ethernet-Supports-Displays-3840x2160/dp/B075HMWLJF/ref=sr_1_fkmrnull_1?keywords=Plugable+USB3-6950-HDMI&qid=1555380658&s=gateway&sr=8-1-fkmrnull): Inspired by [Issue #13](https://github.com/Errrneist/Hackintosh-Thinkpad-X1-Extreme/issues/13) I bought an adapter and was able to achieve 4K60P via USB3.0 and HDMI2.0.
 Now output issue is solved.
 You can download the driver here:
       * [General Driver](https://www.displaylink.com/downloads/macos).
       * [DisplayLink's Support for Catalina](https://support.displaylink.com/knowledgebase/articles/1916602-macos-catalina-10-15-beta).
    * Relative question:
-      * [Will the one with USB-C plug work?](https://github.com/Errrneist/Hackintosh-Thinkpad-X1-Extreme/issues/20) Short answer, I don't know.
+      * [Will the one with USB-C plug work?
+(Issue #20)](https://github.com/Errrneist/Hackintosh-Thinkpad-X1-Extreme/issues/20) Short answer, I don't know.
 You can buy one and try if you want to.
-   * Alternative [Lenovo USB Dock](https://github.com/Errrneist/Hackintosh-Thinkpad-X1-Extreme/issues/13#issuecomment-507499718), a dock by Lenovo and I suppose it might work as well, but I am not sure as it has not ben tested. (cr. [darkal](https://github.com/darkal))
+   * Alternative [Lenovo USB Dock (Issue #13)](https://github.com/Errrneist/Hackintosh-Thinkpad-X1-Extreme/issues/13#issuecomment-507499718), a dock by Lenovo and I suppose it might work as well, but I am not sure as it has not ben tested. (cr. [darkal](https://github.com/darkal))
    * However, it has its own limitations of [not being able to scale 4K into 1080P with 60FPS](http://assets.displaylink.com/live/downloads/release-notes/f1303_DisplayLink+USB+Graphics+Software+for+macOS+5.1-Release+Notes.txt).
 This is a known issue and we can only hope future update fix this.
       * New discovery (20190920):
          * There is actually one way to have the external display to do 4K60 with scaling.
 Here's how: